codingMustache/codingMustache/README.md

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+.rs is the top-level domain for what country?
- 1. 512
+ 1. Serbia
- 2. 1024
+ 2. Rwanda
- 3. 500
+ 3. Russia
- 4. 1000
+ 4. Romania

 <details>
   <summary>Answer</summary>
-  1000
+  Serbia
 </details>